Zeeshanahmad4/Prompts-list-ChatGPT/README.md

 To get started, simply clone this repository and use the prompts in the README.md file as input for ChatGPT.

-:star: Its a public repo please hit a star it can grow more :star:
+:star: Its a public repo please hit a star so it can grow more :star: